humphreyt12/prework-study-guide/README.md

-# Prework-Study-Guide Webpage
+# Study-Guide Webpage

+## Description
-## A study guide for boot camp students to use to study basic frontend topics.
+A study guide for boot camp students to use to study basic frontend topics.
 This Prework Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.

 ## Installation